Social media is easy

 Think about it, everyone wants to be connected, so what’s the hold up?

-Speaking of, How The Internet Encourages Quick Opinions is a 6-minute video by Darshan Kalola on, well, how the internet encourages us to form too many opinions too quickly and why that’s not a good thing.
-A question: what is the cost of having an opinion without a cost?
+Speaking of, How The Internet Encourages Quick Opinions is a short video by Darshan Kalola on, well, how the internet encourages us to form too many opinions too quickly and why that is not a good thing.
+A question: What is the cost of having an opinion without a cost?

 Amen, Amen, Amen.